wardle/deprivare/README.md

 # What is this repository?

 This repository provides a way to automatically download and make those data available in computing systems.
-It is designed to be composable with other data and computing services in a graph-like API.
+It is designed to be composable with other data and computing services including but not limited to use in a graph-like API.
-In essence, it provides a simple way to lookup a deprivation index based on LSOA.
+In essence, it provides a simple way to lookup a deprivation index based on LSOA, in the UK.
 A LSOA is a small defined geographical area of the UK containing about 1500 people designed to help report small area statistics.
 You can use [nhspd](https://github.com/wardle/nhspd) to map from a UK postal code to an LSOA.

 # Getting started